Billlhw/RustFS/README.md

 File successfully deleted.
 ```

-### Authentication Feature
+### 5.2: Authentication Feature
 To use this feature, modify the value of `use_authentication` in the `config.toml` file:
 ```
 use_authentication = false
 ```
-After updating the configuration, restart both the master and chunkserver processes to apply the changes.
+After modifying the configuration, restart both the master nodes and chunkservers (refer to Step 1 and Step 2 at the beginning of this section) to apply the changes.

-Use the -u and -p flags to provide the username and password, respectively:
+When authentication is enabled, use the -u and -p flags with the client commands to provide the username and password:
 ```
 target/release/client upload example.txt -u user1 -p password1
 target/release/client read example.txt -u user1 -p password1
 ```

 ## 6. Contributions by Team Members
-- **Yiren Zhao**:
-  - Designed and implemented the chunkserver logic, including data storage and replication mechanisms, ensuring efficient and reliable data handling across the system.
-  - Engineered the fault detection and failure recovery mechanism for chunkservers.
-  - Developed the leader selection algorithm for the master node, enabling seamless coordination of components in the distributed system.
-  - Built and throughly tested the core file operations, including upload, read, append, and delete, ensuring the system's usability.
+Yiren Zhao designed and implemented the chunkserver logic, including data storage and replication mechanisms, ensuring efficient and reliable data handling across the system.
+Yiren also engineered the fault detection and failure recovery mechanisms for chunkservers, enabling the system to handle failures gracefully.
+Moreover, Yiren developed the leader selection algorithm for the master node, ensuring seamless coordination and leadership among distributed components.
+To ensure system usability, Yiren built and tested the core file operations, including upload, read, append, and delete.

-- **Haowei Li**:
-  - Architected the master node logic, encompassing metadata management and load balancing to maintain system performance and consistency.
-  - Designed and implemented metadata update propagation feature and master failure recovery mechanisms
-  - Programmed the logic to split files into chunks for file operations, adhering to the core principles of chunk-based distributed storage.
-  - Developed the user authentication feature.
+Haowei Li architected the master node logic, focusing on metadata management and load balancing to maintain system performance and consistency.
+Haowei designed and implemented the metadata update propagation feature and developed master failure recovery mechanisms to improve system resilience.
+Furthermore, Haowei programmed the logic for splitting files into chunks, adhering to the principles of chunk-based distributed storage, which is foundational to the system's design.
+To enhance system security, Haowei developed the user authentication feature, ensuring secure and authorized access for users.

 ## 7. Lessons Learned and Concluding Remarks